 1 in 5 patients now wait longer than 4 hours to be seen in A & E

-And Jeremy Hunt keeps on complaining because we go there.
-But no-one is saying how many of us think a wait in A & E is quicker than waiting to see our GP.
-No-one is adding up the figures, and seeing exactly why non-emergency cases end up in A & E. The Minister just complains and tells us we should wait and see a GP.
+But no-one is saying how many of us go there because a wait in A & E is perceived to be quicker than waiting to see our GP.
+No-one is adding up the figures, and seeing exactly why non-emergency cases end up in A & E. The Minister just complains and tells us we should see a GP.

 For those of us who have an accident – as long as we are dealt with competently and made comfortable in A & E, we are not going anywhere and understand we will be kept waiting.
 As long as pain is dealt with immediately, and we aren’t told “you will get pain relief later – we will put up with a long wait.
 But when the Minister shouts about ‘targets’, no-one has asked us what OUR target is.